 Upon completion of the building development, it is handed over to the employer who may, in turn, transfer the development to other end users.
 Depending on the nature of the relationship between the end-user and the employer, claims for damage to the property may be made either under contract or in tort.

 Where a contractual relationship exists between the end-user and the employer, the employer is liable to the end-user for defects to the building and this liability may by agreement of the parties be limited to the defects liability period, the period within which any defects identified is to be made good.
 The end-user is entitled to claim damages against the employer for any loss accruing from such defects.

 The parties may also by their contract exclude any liability for defects after hand over of the building development or may agree to adopt the liquidated damages approach by which the amount of the damages payable in the event of any defect is pre-determined at the commencement of the contract.

-Where no contractual relationship exist between the end user and the employer, the end user cannot claim damages under contract but can sue the employer in an action in tort for breach of a duty of care in the construction of the building.
+Where no contractual relationship exists between the end-user and the employer, the end-user cannot claim damages under contract but can sue the employer in an action in tort for breach of a duty of care in the construction of the building.